PraveenNagaraj77/RAG-ChatBot-Backend-/readme.md

 1. **Ingested Articles:**
    - ~50 news articles were ingested from **RSS feeds**.
    - The ingestion was done manually initially and is now scheduled to run automatically every day via **GitHub Actions**.
+   - Articles are stored in the backend for indexing.

 2. **Receive Query:**
    - Backend receives a query from frontend via REST API or Socket.io.